 Can’t fit a semester off campus into your busy schedule?
 Need to catch up on credits to graduate on time?
 Simply looking for more hands-on internships or research experiences?
 Participating in an off-campus program during the summer may be for you!

-Through Lake Forest College's international partners, students have to opportunity to participate in an international internship while earning academic credit.
+Through Lake Forest College's partners, students have to opportunity to participate in an international internship, with most programs offering academic credit.
 Please note: these are unpaid internships and do have a program fee.

 - AIFS (American Institute for Foreign Study)

 - Freie Universitat Berlin

 - GESI (Global Engagement Studies Institute at Northwestern University)

 - IES Abroad (The Institute for the International Education of Students)

 - SFS (The School for Field Studies)

 - Spanish Studies Abroad

 - University of Minnesota Learning Abroad Center